Culligan: History

 Culligan was acquired by United States Filter in 1998.
 US Filter was acquired by Vivendi in 1999.
 Vivendi spun off its water business in 2000, and the resulting company, Veolia Environnement, sold Culligan to Clayton, Dubilier & Rice in 2003.
 In 2004, Entrepreneur Magazine named Culligan the number one franchise in its industry.
-In 2007, Culligan's headquarters relocated from Northbrook, IL to its current home in Rosemont, Illinois with the only state-of-the-art analytical laboratory certified by the State of Illinois Environmental Protection Agency to be compliant with National Environmental Laboratory Accreditation Conference standards, reflecting the company's commitment to advancements in water treatment.
+In 2007, Culligan's headquarters moved from Northbrook, Illinois to in Rosemont, Illinois with the only state-of-the-art analytical laboratory certified by the State of Illinois Environmental Protection Agency to be compliant with National Environmental Laboratory Accreditation Conference standards.
 Centerbridge Partners acquired Culligan in 2012.

+In 2021, during a bid to buy out the UK supermarket chain Morrisons, Culligans accused Clayton, Dubilier & Rice of Asset Stripping, leaving the firm 'saddled with over $850 million of debt', CD&R denied the accusations.
 In 2021, Culligan was acquired by BDT Capital Partners, LLC.

 Company slogan

-Culligan's first known advertisement was in Life Magazine in 1947.
-From there, they are best known for a television and radio advertisement featuring a housewife yelling out the slogan "Hey, Culligan Man!" in a raucous tone, in response to the announcer advising her to "Call your Culligan Man."
-The campaign was originally created in 1959 for radio by Dallas Williams Productions of Los Angeles.
-He played the straight man in those advertisements, and his wife Jean Hughes Williams provided the shouting voice.
+Culligan's first known advertisement was in Life in 1947.
+From there, they are best known for a television and radio advertisement featuring a housewife yelling out the slogan "Hey, Culligan Man!" in a raucous tone in response to the announcer advising her to "Call your Culligan Man."
+The campaign was created in 1959 for radio by Dallas Williams Productions of Los Angeles.
+He played the straight man in these advertisements, and his wife Jean Hughes Williams provided the shouting voice.
 Filmmaker Dan Bessie directed and animated the award-winning "Hey, Culligan Man!" soft water commercials for 15 years.
 Variations of "Hey, Culligan Man!" ads would continue to air for over three decades.

-In 2018, Culligan launched a North American re-branding campaign, as Culligan Water, during the Golden Globes with a television advertisement featuring Cary Elwes from The Princess Bride.
+In 2018, Culligan launched a North American re-branding campaign, as Culligan Water, during the Golden Globes with a television advertisement featuring Cary Elwes.
 As of January 7, 2018, the slogan "Hey, Culligan Man!" is now "Hey, Culligan!" in an effort to build "contemporary branding".